skylermaxwell42/SwE-Git-Walkthrough/README.md

     # Creates empty file
     touch src/feature1.rb
     rm src/xyz.rb
-    ruby src/generate_data.rb
     ```
-    Notice how a file has been generated in your directory.
-    But wait .... we have just generated some data within the repository directory that we dont want to check into our

 7. Track changes

+    Use the command `git status` to see the status of files under the working git repository.
+Note that because `src/xyz.rb` was already under git revision control it is has been tracked but not staged for commit.
+Now we will stage `src/feature1.rb` to be committed.

     - Command: `git add [<file_path>, ... ]`

     ```bash
     git add src/feature1.rb
-    git add src/xyz.rb
     ```

+    Use `git status` command again to see the changes to tracked and untracked files within the repository.

 8. Commit changes to local repository

+    Now that our files have been registered and tracked with git we can commit the changes to our local repository.

     - Command: `git commit -m "<message>"`